AlvisVadaliya/oye_rating_system_experiments/README.md

 # Oye Rating System
 #### Assumptions
-  - Driver and Passanger accounts are already there in a table.
+  - Driver, Passanger accounts and Rides are already there in a table.
   - These API will be called from secure server or some internal service;
   - If there is no record found the default rating result will be -1 with appropriate message.